Nepean River railway bridge, Menangle: History

 The Menangle Bridge is the first large iron railway bridge erected in New South Wales, whereas the first large railway bridge, an eight-span stone arch viaduct, was opened at Lewisham in 1855.
 The bridge opened in 1863.
 It was the first large iron railway bridge on the New South Wales Government Railways network.
 The bridge was manufactured in England by The Canada Works in Birkenhead.
 The bridge opened on 1 July 1863 with the line from Campbelltown station to Picton station.
 In 1907, the bridge was strengthened with intermediate piers and extra girders added.

 When John Whitton planned the railway extension from Campbelltown to Picton, he was under pressure from the Government to keep costs low by using as much local material as possible.
 A metal girder design had been proposed by contractors Peto, Brassey and Betts but Whitton substituted a timber bridge made from ironbark and other strong hardwoods, a relatively short 151 m, low level crossing.

 However the flood of 1860, some 18.3 m above the proposed rail level, caused him to design a high level, large span bridge to maximise the waterway, flanked by long timber approach viaducts, a total of 582 m.
 It was a massive structure for its time, comprising 5909 yd3 of masonry, 1089 yd3 of brickwork and 936 ST tons of wrought iron for a total cost of A£94,562.

 The iron superstructure was manufactured in England at the Canada Works, Birkenhead (opposite Liverpool) and shipped out in December 1861.
 One ship arrived in Sydney in April 1862 but the other was wrecked at the entrance to the Mersey River.
 However, the replacement ironwork was delivered to Sydney in December 1862.

 Construction of the locally quarried sandstone abutments and piers were completed in October 1862 and the iron bridge was assembled ready for service by June 1863.
 Load testing, by three locomotives in full steam, followed and the line to Picton was opened on 1 July 1863.

 The use of a continuous superstructure was technically significant because the analysis of such structures was a relatively new, sophisticated procedure.
 Also, it showed that Whitton and Fowler (London) appreciated the structural benefits that a continuous girder over three spans offered compared to three simply-supported spans.

 The sister bridge to the Menangle Bridge was the Victoria Bridge over the Nepean River at Penrith.
 Their sizes and design were such that they were featured in an international text book Modern Examples of Road and Railway Bridges by William H. Maw and James Dredge, London, 1872.

+The Menangle Railway Bridge was listed on the New South Wales State Heritage Register on 2 April 1999.

+In 2009, the bridge received an Engineering Heritage Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.